TimCares/MasterThesis/docs/thesis/background/transformer.typ

 $v$ denotes the image modality.

 Similar to text, the resulting sequence of patches is prepended with a special learnable $mono(["I_CLS"]) in RR^768$ token, which is used to aggregate the global information/content of the image.
-A $mono(["I_SEP"])$ does not exist, as images can not be intuitively concatenated like multiple sentences of text.
-The image representation is defined as:
+The image representation is defined as a sequence of N patch embeddings and the $mono(["I_CLS"])$ token:

 $
 bold(E)_v = [bold(e)^v_mono(["I_CLS"]), bold(e)^v_1, bold(e)^v_2, ..., bold(e)^v_N]